karidreyer/MovieNest-client/README.md

   - Ability to navigate to Profile view
 - **Single Movie view**
   - Returns data (description, genre, director, image) about a single movie to the user
-  - Allows users to add a movie to their list of favorites
+  - Allows users to add and remove movies from their list of favourites
 - **Login view**
   - Allows users to log in with a username and password
 - **Signup view**